 - Executives, employees, and retirees of regulated entities

-- Companies with known financial ties to regulated entities
+- Companies, and the people who work for them, with known financial ties to regulated entities or their affiliates

 - Note: Some contributions were untraceable.
 EPI treated those as contributions as not being associated with a regulated entity.